Charlie Blackmon Preview, Player Props: Rockies vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fourth-best in MLB.
+- The 9.4 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in the league.

-- The Blue Jays have the second-ranked team ERA among all MLB pitching staffs (3.74).
+- The Blue Jays have the second-ranked team ERA across all MLB pitching staffs (3.74).

-- Blue Jays pitchers combine to give up 165 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Blue Jays pitchers combine to surrender 165 total home runs at a rate of 1.2 per game (to rank 17th in the league).

 © 2023 Data Skrive.
 All rights reserved.